Bearing Calculator

 🆘 Search and Rescue: How SAR Teams Use Bearing Calculations

-When hikers go missing, search and rescue teams use bearing calculations to establish search grid boundaries and coordinate multiple teams.
+When hikers go missing, search and rescue teams use bearing calculations to establish search grid boundaries and coordinate multiple teams following SAR operational standards.
 A lost hiker's last known position becomes the center point.
 SAR coordinators calculate bearings to likely destinations: trailheads, water sources, ridgelines.
-Each search team is assigned a bearing corridor—Team Alpha searches 0-45° from base, Team Bravo 45-90°, etc.
+Each search team is assigned a bearing corridor—Team Alpha searches 0-45° from base, Team Bravo 45-90°, etc. Calculate search area distances with our Distance Calculator.

 Hiker overdue from Presidential Traverse.
 Last check-in at Lakes of the Clouds hut (44.2543°N, 71.3188°W) at 2 PM.
 Failed to arrive at trailhead (44.2156°N, 71.2891°W) by nightfall.
 SAR calculated bearing from hut to trailhead: 143° (Southeast), distance 4.8 km.